List of Sinister Six members: Marvel Ultimate Alliance 3: The Black Order

-This team was formed at Ryker's Island by Norman Osborn, who has the hands of the Infinity Time Stone, following Star-Lord's attempt to separate the six stones from the hands of Thanos, which instead fell into other villains' hands on Earth.
-After gaining a Time Stone, Osborn released all villains who were imprisoned and recruit one of the supervillains to cause riot at the prison, with Otto Octavius as a second in-command, much to the latter's dismay.
+This team was formed at Ryker's Island by Norman Osborn, who has the hands of the Infinity Stone, following Star-Lord's attempt to separate the six stones from the hands of Thanos, which instead fell into other villains' hands on Earth.
+After gaining the Time Stone, Osborn released all villains who were imprisoned and recruit one of the supervillains to cause riot at the prison, with Otto Octavius as a second-in-command.